GinevraGiangeri/Metagenomics-lab/README.md

 - fnmatch
 - collections
 - itertools
--

-## Generation of the input files required
-Mandatory input files:
-* abundances of all species calculated with checkM;
-* the eggNOG-mapper annotations results;
-* the taxonomic assignments according to the NCBI taxonomy.

 ## How to use
 In order to use the code, the user has to follow the subsequent steps: